standardebooks/tools/README.md

 Apply some scriptable semantics rules from the Standard Ebooks semantics manual to a Standard Ebook source directory.

+##split-file

+Split an XHTML file into many files at all instances of <!--se:split-->, and include a header template for each file.

+##titlecase

+Convert a string to titlecase.

 ##toc2kindle

 Flatten ToC to be at most 2 levels deep for Kindle compatibility.
 Generally only used by the `build` script and not called independently.

-##titlecase

-Convert a string to titlecase.

 ##typogrify